Finding maximal quantum resources: Introduction

 Mathematically, the complexity of the task reflects the fact that pure multiparticle states are described by tensors.
 In contrast to the matrix case, notions like ranks and eigenvalues are for tensors much less understood and their computation turns out to be a hard problem~\cite{entanglement_tensor_rank_2008, tensor_problems_hard_2013}.
-Interestingly, the geometric measure is closely related to the recently introduced concept of tensor eigenvalues~\cite{Wei2003, tensor_eigenvalues_qi_2005, Chen2010, measure_tensor_u_eigenvalues_2014, Hu2016} as well as to the notion of injective tensor norms~\cite{tensor_norm_additivity_2002, aubrun2017} and matrix permanents~\cite{wei2010}.
+Interestingly, the geometric measure is closely related to the recently introduced concept of tensor eigenvalues~\cite{Wei2003, tensor_eigenvalues_qi_2005, Chen2010, measure_tensor_u_eigenvalues_2014, Hu2016}, offering a much more complex structure as the matrix case~\cite{eigenstructure_raasch_2023} as well as to the notion of injective tensor norms~\cite{tensor_norm_additivity_2002, aubrun2017} and matrix permanents~\cite{wei2010}.
 Here, maximally entangled states offer maximal tensor eigenvalues~\cite{qi2018} and it was conjectured that the overlap of a multipartite qubit state with the set of product states decreases exponentially in the number of particles~\cite{aubrun2017}.
 So, the identification of maximally entangled states provides valuable intuition to decide this conjecture.

-In this paper we design an iterative method for finding maximally entangled states with respect to geometric measure.
-Choosing initially a generic multiparticle quantum state, we show that in each step of the algorithm the geometric measure increases.
-We apply the algorithm to various multiparticle systems and identify for moderate sizes the corresponding states, revealing an interesting connection to AME states.
-Further, we demonstrate the flexibility of our method by applying it to the search of maximally entangled subspaces and provide a full characterization for the case of three qubits.
+In this paper we design an iterative method for finding maximally resourceful multipartite quantum states.
+Choosing initially a generic quantum state, we show that in each step of the algorithm the resourcefulness increases.
+We illustrate the universality of our method by applying it to various different resource quantifiers and present a detailed analysis for the geometric measure.
+Here we identify for moderate sizes the corresponding states, revealing an interesting connection to AME states.
+Further, we introduce a novel quantifier for maximally entangled subspaces for which we provide a full characterization for the case of three qubits.